dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 The IDE uses developer credentials to connect to your data platform.
 These developer credentials should be specific to your user and they should *not* be super user credentials or the same credentials that you use for your production deployment of dbt.

-Review the following steps to set up your developer credentials:
+Set up your developer credentials:

 1. Go to your [**Credentials**](https://cloud.getdbt.com/next/settings/profile#credentials) under the **Your Profile** settings.
 2. Select the relevant project in the list.